mohdasti/surgical-cognitive-dashboard/surgical-cognitive-dashboard-1/README.md

 This project addresses a critical challenge in patient safety: how can we proactively monitor a surgeon's cognitive state to mitigate the risks of fatigue and overload?
 The system implements a comprehensive machine learning pipeline with strict causal feature engineering to ensure real-time applicability.

 **Key Innovations:**
+- **Professional Interface**: Clinical-grade UI with CSS animations and purposeful visual indicators
 - **Causal Feature Engineering**: Strictly causal features with no future data leakage
 - **LOSO Cross-Validation**: Leave-One-Surgeon-Out validation for generalizability
 - **Anomaly Fusion**: Isolation Forest for detecting rare attentional lapses
 - **Real-time Calibration**: Platt scaling for reliable probability estimates
-- **Comprehensive Diagnostics**: Full model explainability and threshold tuning
+- **Comprehensive Diagnostics**: Full model explainability, threshold tuning, and performance analysis

 ![A mockup of a surgical console screen displaying a time-series plot of the surgeon's pupil dilation and grip force variability, indicating their cognitive state during a procedure.](case_study/images/surgical_console_enhanced.png)